Kinesiology (EDKN)

 Restrictions: Undergraduate level students may not enroll.

-Introduction to research in kinesiology.
+Introduction to research methods in kinesiology.
 EDKN 5338 may be co-requisite.

 Restrictions: Undergraduate level students may not enroll.